Mustaali256/ESP32-mailbox-sensor/README.md

 #define USER_DOMAIN "<Your-public-IP-address>"
 ```
 - **GPIO Pins**:

+  **Make sure your pin supports RTC or it will not wake up**

+  I have set my pin to 12 because that worked for me, however depending on your board it may not work for you so please try different pins.
 ```cpp
 const int sensorPin = <pin>; // Set your GPIO Pin to match the break beam sensor pin const int ledPin = 2; // Usually the led on the board is at pin 2